gchtr/Archibald/README.md

 # Archibald

-Archibald is a self-hosted Slack integration written in PHP to post tag-selected GIF replies from [replygif.net](http://replygif.net) into your current Slack channel or Direct Messages.
+Archibald is a Slack integration written in PHP to post tag-selected GIF replies from [replygif.net](http://replygif.net) into your current Slack channel or Direct Messages.
+You can either self-host it or easily set it up with the **[Heroku Deploy Button](#deploy-to-heroku)**.

+## How to use Archibald

 ![](https://cloud.githubusercontent.com/assets/2084481/5192177/922eef9a-74f5-11e4-8a4c-f11da8b9f561.gif)

-## How to use
+With Archibald, you can use the following commands in Slack:

 `/archie tags`
 Shows a list of all tags that can be used, together with the amount of gifs available in brackets